taariqismail1/site/index.md

 I'm curious about many things - languages, economics, strategy and technology are just a few.
 I work in strategy consulting and have a strong technical background through an engineering degree and work experience in data science.

 # Blog
-I've started writing online to improve my writing and to learn in public.
+I've started writing online (roughly weekly) to improve my writing and to learn in public.
 Follow me on <a href="https://taariq.substack.com" target="_blank">Substack</a>.
 Visit my [Blog page](https://www.taariqismail.com/blog) for a list of posts.

+# Arabic notes
+In the spirit of learning in public, I've started making notes to help me digest new vocab I learn.
+Here are more details [Arabic notes](https://www.taariqismail.com/arabic).